 You should also outline how you securely dispose of data after you no longer need it.

-Explain how data subject can get in touch if they have questions or concerns about your privacy practices, their personal information, or if they wish to file a complaint.
+How to contact us?Explain how data subject can get in touch if they have questions or concerns about your privacy practices, their personal information, or if they wish to file a complaint.
 Describe all ways in which they can contact you – eg online, by email or postal mail.

 If applicable, you may also include information on:

 Linking to other websites / third party contentIf you link to external sites and resources from your website, be specific on whether this constitutes endorsement, and if you take any responsibility for the content (or information contained within) any linked website.

 WORLD DEVELOPER LTD